Brisbane City Council

 Public art provides a platform for expressing local values, innovation, memory, meaning, creativity and beauty in each neighbourhood.
 SCIPs use public art to create a point of difference by improving a centre’s identity, providing a community focal point and celebrating local history and character.

 Each SCIP engages a curator to develop the artwork strategy, which includes the local themes, outcome types, artist shortlist and locations that deliver on the design intent for a centre.
 Trees and vegetation often influence the theme of a local centre that celebrates local history and character.
 This was the case for recently delivered SCIPs at Kenmore and Cannon Hill.

 The curatorial rationale for Kenmore SCIP is: Interwoven.
-One of the common threads and core values that influenced this rational was the surrounding high quality natural environments of leafy streets and gardens, parks and natural bushland corridors.
+One of the common threads and core values that influenced this rationale was the surrounding high-quality natural environments of leafy streets and gardens, parks and natural bushland corridors.

 At Cannon Hill, the curatorial rationale for the SCIP is Urban Folly.
 The commissioned artwork ‘Tree’ by James and Eleanor Avery is inspired by the history of Cannon Hill, where it makes reference to the naming of the suburb from the early settlers who saw fallen trees and thought they looked like cannons.

-The resulting work ’Tree’ represents a symbolic of renewed energy and vibrancy from the Cannon Hill history and also bring a dynamic and playful quality to the centre.
+The resulting work ’Tree’ represents a symbolism of renewed energy and vibrancy from the Cannon Hill history and also brings a dynamic and playful quality to the centre.
 The artwork is a stylised tree, fabricated from facets of sheet aluminium and finished with high gloss paint.
 It provides a landmark at the entrance to the centre on the busy Wynnum Road.

 In 2014, after more than 20 years of delivering SCIPs, Council commenced a renewal projects program.